-To get started with MailerLite, you can sign up for a free account and request a demo.
-Then explore all of the features, create newsletters, email workflows, landing pages, websites, etc. You can always ask help from our support via email or live chat.
-To gain more knowledge, MailerLite offers everything from support articles to industry guides, monthly webinars and weekly new blog articles.
+To get started with MailerLite, you can sign up for a free account and explore all of the features, create newsletters, email workflows, landing pages, websites, etc. You can always ask for help from our support via email or live chat.
+To gain more knowledge, MailerLite offers everything from support articles to industry guides and weekly new blog articles.

 “We specialize in helping authors promote and grow a readership for their books, focusing on list-building.
 As we’ve built a reputation around email marketing over the last several years (with thousands of customers), our authors tend to trust when we recommend a particular company.

 Our understanding of our audience has also enabled us to implement hands-on services for migrating customers to MailerLite, increasing conversions, and reducing churn.
 To that end, I’d strongly recommend building an affiliate plan around the pain points MailerLite would solve for your audience (e.g., pricing, usability) and developing solutions that include registering or migrating from an existing service.”

 What was the game-changer for you when deciding to use MailerLite?
 What features do you love?
 Maybe you’re excited about our 24/7 support, the easy drag & drop builder or our company values?

 Let your personal reasons for using MailerLite shine through.
 Tell readers about how your email marketing improved or how easy you find it to use.
 Sharing details and your personal experiences will make your content marketing more authentic and inspiring.

 Remember too that you don’t need to pretend everything is great.
 There are probably features that our software currently still misses or things that could be improved.
 These are also important to mention.
 Honest reviews go a long way.